 Dementia should not be confused with delirium, although cognition is disordered in both.
 The following helps distinguish them:

 Other specific characteristics also help distinguish the 2 disorders (see table Differences Between Delirium and Dementia).

 Purely HIV-associated dementia is caused by neuronal damage by the HIV virus.
-However, in patients with HIV infection, dementia may result from other infections, such as secondary infection with JC virus causing progressive multifocal leukoencephalopathy.
-Other opportunistic infections (eg, fungal, bacterial, viral, protozoan) may also contribute.
+However, in patients with HIV infection, dementia may result from other disorders, some of which may be treatable.
+These disorders include other infections, such as secondary infection with JC virus causing progressive multifocal leukoencephalopathy and central nervous system (CNS) lymphoma.
+Other opportunistic infections (eg, cryptococcal meningitis, other fungal meningitis, some bacterial infections, tuberculosis meningitis, viral infections, toxoplasmosis) may also contribute.

 In purely HIV-associated dementia, subcortical pathologic changes result when infected macrophages or microglial cells infiltrate into the deep gray matter (ie, basal ganglia, thalamus) and white matter.

 Prevalence of dementia in late-stage HIV infection ranges from 7 to 27%, but 30 to 40% may have milder forms.
-Incidence is inversely proportional to CD4+ count.
+Incidence is inversely proportional to CD4 count.

 Symptoms and signs of HIV-associated dementia may be similar to those of other dementias.
 Early manifestations include

 Insight is preserved, and manifestations of depression are few.
 Motor movements are slowed; ataxia and weakness may be evident.

 HIV-associated dementia should be suspected in patients who have

 If patients known to have HIV infection have symptoms suggesting dementia, a general diagnosis of dementia is confirmed based on the usual criteria, including the following: